rahulsompuram/horizons_hackathon/README.md

 - button/command that returns whole transcript and when you click on word, it takes you to timestamp in video source (i.e. onClick <text>)
 - limit transcript box to length of video screen and implement scrolling
 - rename to better explain value e.g. VideoScribe
+- ask for donations from users after transcription is done or when they want to exit pages
+- option for them to upload video to transcribe
+- input box at top of video page for them to enter new url

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).